LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/rectangle/README.md

 <3<3<3<3<3<3<3<3
 ```

-You may find it helpful to refer back to your solution to this studio when you work on Mario in the problem set (hint, hint).
+You may find it helpful to refer back to your solution to this studio when you work on Mario in the problem set ;)